 Liver Hydatid Cysts (Parasite cyst)

-Liver abscess (Pus collection in liver)
+A liver abscess (Pus collection in the liver)

 Ruptured liver abscess/Cysts